Americans Have Been Overdosed On Fluoride In Drinking Water

 Supporters of pro-fluoridation believe that the treatment is effective and safe, even for children.
 The Centers for Disease Control and Prevention and the American Dental Association endorse it.

-On the other hand, the cons say that it is unethical since it does not ask for individual consent.
-Many people don’t even know about it.
-For them, fluoridation is unnecessary since there are products like toothpaste purchased by parents for their children.
+On the other hand, the critics argue that it is unethical because it does not obtain individual consent.
+Many people are unaware of it.
+For them, fluoridation is unnecessary, as toothpaste is readily available for purchase.

 Is Fluoride Bad For The Body?

-Meanwhile, the CDC believes one ppm of fluoride is safe and effective when added to water.
+Meanwhile, the CDC considers 1 ppm of fluoride safe and effective when added to water.

 However, here are some of the health risks that overexposure to fluoride poses: